-To configure the output compare module for PWM operation:
+To configure the output compare module for edge-aligned PWM operation:

-- 1. Configure the OCx output for one of the available Peripheral Pin Select pins. - 2.
-Calculate the desired duty cycles and load them into the OCxR register. - Calculate the desired period and load it into the OCxRS register. - Select the current OCx as the synchronization source by writing 0x1F to SYNCSEL<4:0> (OCxCON2<4:0>) and '0' to OCTRIG (OCxCON2<7>).
+- 1. Configure the OCx output for one of the available Peripheral Pin Select pins. - Calculate the desired on-time and load it into the OCxR register. - Calculate the desired period and load it into the OCxRS register. - Select the current OCx as the synchronization source by writing 0x1F to SYNCSEL<4:0> (OCxCON2<4:0>) and '0' to OCTRIG (OCxCON2<7>).

-- Select a clock source by writing the OCTSEL2<2:0> (OCxCON<12:10>) bits. - Enable interrupts, if required, for the timer and output compare modules.
+- 5. Select a clock source by writing to the OCTSEL2<2:0> (OCxCON1<12:10>) bits. - Enable interrupts, if required, for the timer and output compare modules.
 The output compare interrupt is required for PWM Fault pin utilization. - Select the desired PWM mode in the OCM<2:0> (OCxCON1<2:0>) bits. - If a timer is selected as a clock source, set the TMRy prescale value and enable the time base by setting the TON (TxCON<15>) bit.

-Note: This peripheral contains input and output functions that may need to be configured by the Peripheral Pin Select.
+This peripheral contains input and output functions that may need to be configured by the Peripheral Pin Select.
 See Section 10.4 "Peripheral Pin Select (PPS)" for more information.